 There are only so many hours in the day, and your fragile, mortal mind is sharp only half of that time.
 So, you can choose to concentrate your time and talents into a handful of arenas or you can choose to spread them out across multiple arenas.
 Both of these are okay, but realize they will come with different results.
 So, if you want to achieve a big goal – be obsessed with that goal.
 Work harder than everyone else.
 Spend more hours reading.
 More hours researching.
 More hours doing.
 In general, the more of a novice you are, the more hyper-focused you should be because there is so much to learn.
 As your learning curve flattens, you can more easily take on a new goal or hobby.

 I started this blog when I was at the peak of my learning curve – the start of transition year, which is basically a paid fourth year of medical school.
 Now, as dermatology residency comes to a start, I am acutely aware that I could be using this time – as I write this post - to study dermatology.
 For me, that means less social time, less hours watching real housewives of New York, less hours doing nothing, and less hours blogging.
-Dermatology is #1, Alex is #2, and Love and the Sky is #3.
+Dermatology is #1.
 That means Love and the Sky will not grow at the same rate as full time bloggers who dream of quitting their job.
 It’s been hard for me to swallow this because I’m very competitive, but I love my job as a dermatology resident.
 I don't want to quit my job.
-I want to do it all.

 That gets me to balance...